mtumilowicz/rust-rocket-workshop/README.txt

         [dev-dependencies] // used only for testing and development
         ```
         * Rust editions
-            * represent different releases of the Rust programming language
             * example
                 * 2015 edition was the first stable release
-                * 2018 edition changed async and await into keywords, streamlined the module system, and introduced
+                * 2018 edition changed `async` and `await` into keywords, streamlined the module system, and introduced
                 various other language changes
                     * incompatible with the 2015 edition
             * used to evolve without breaking existing code